intv0id/tgraph/README.md

 [![NPM downloads][npm-downloads]][npm-url]
 [![Build Status][travis-image]][travis-url]

-This module aims to draw an interactive and modular representation of information networks.
+This module aims at drawing an interactive and modular representation of information networks.

 For python jupyter notebooks use, please refer to [pytgraph](https://github.com/intv0id/pytgraph).